ganeti/ganeti/man/gnt-instance.rst

 option is given, then the values are shown in mebibytes to allow parsing by scripts.
 In both cases, the ``--units`` option can be used to enforce a given output unit.

-The ``--roman`` option allows latin people to better understand the cluster instances' status.

 The ``-o`` option takes a comma-separated list of output fields.
 The available fields and their meaning are: